-When you think about how much we seem to love ramen In Berlin, it seems strange that only a handful restaurants offer proper versions of the Japanese noodle soups.
+When you think about how much we seem to love ramen In Berlin, it seems strange that only a handful restaurants offer a proper version of the Japanese noodle soup.
 All Berlin ramen discussions eventually lead to Cocolo, the undisputed champion of Berlin ramen with its shops in Mitte and Kreuzberg.
-As the noodle-soup obsessed snobs we are, we’ve been patiently waiting for someone to challenge the ramen reign of Cocolo.
-Then, finally, in December 2015, our prayers to the Japanese noodle soup goods were heard and Takumi Nine opened in Prenzlauer Berg.
+As the noodle-soup obsessed snobs we are, we've been patiently waiting for someone to challenge the ramen reign of Cocolo.
+Then, finally, in December 2015, our prayers to the Japanese noodle soup goods were heard and Takumi NINE opened in Prenzlauer Berg.

-Takumi Nine is the sister restaurant of a ramen shop in Düsseldorf, the German city that boasts the largest community of expat Japanese and hence also the largest number of Japanese restaurants.
-The man behind Takumi Nine Berlin goes by the name of Yusuke Minamiyama and is also the Ramenmeister behind the tiny cooking section at Takumi Nine.
+Takumi NINE is the sister restaurant of a ramen shop in Düsseldorf, the German city that boasts the largest community of Japanese expats and hence also the largest number of Japanese restaurants.
+The man behind Takumi NINE Berlin goes by the name of Yusuke Minamiyama and is also the Ramenmeister behind the tiny cooking section at Takumi NINE.
 He took over the venue from former Okonomiyaki eatery Hanage who sadly decided to stop treating me with their divine fried chicken karaage.

-Takumi Nine injects some much needed fresh blood into the Berlin ramen offering and I’m very thankful for that.
-The elephant in the room that needs to be addressed is of course how Takumi Nine compares to Cocolo.
-In terms of taste it comes down to preferences, if you enjoy very rich, intense and spicy ramen bowls, then you might like Takumi Nine better.
-But if you enjoy you’re ramen a bit more toned down and balanced you will want to stick to Cocolo.
-And when you think about how Cocolo produces everything in house, including noodles and gyozas, it’s for me pretty clear that Cocolo still serves the best ramen in Berlin.
-One thing is very clear though, Takumi Nine is definitely the number 2 behind Cocolo and I would strongly recommend you to check it out.
-Keep in mind that they don’t take reservations and that they can get quite full.
+Takumi NINE injects some much-needed fresh blood into the Berlin ramen offering and I'm very thankful for that.
+The elephant in the room that needs to be addressed is of course how Takumi NINE compares to Cocolo.
+In terms of taste it comes down to preferences—if you enjoy very rich, intense and spicy ramen bowls, then you might like Takumi NINE better.
+But if you enjoy your ramen a bit more toned down and balanced you will want to stick to Cocolo.
+And when you think about how Cocolo produces everything in house, including noodles and gyozas, it's for me pretty clear that Cocolo still serves the best ramen in Berlin.
+One thing is very clear though, Takumi NINE is definitely the number 2 behind Cocolo and I would strongly recommend you to check it out.
+Keep in mind that they don't take reservations so they can get quite full.